jieter/django-tables2/docs/pages/generic-mixins.rst

 Class Based Generic Mixins
 ==========================

-Django 1.3 introduced `class based views`__ as a mechanism to reduce the repetition in view code. django-tables2 comes with a single class based view
+Django-tables2 comes with a class based view mixin: `.SingleTableMixin`.
-mixin: `.SingleTableMixin`.
 It makes it trivial to incorporate a table into a view/template.

 The following view parameters are supported: